jlneder/mimi/README.md

 I've tried to collect commits from a couple forks which fix a few bugs, allow shell interactive usage allow handling of html `#section` suffixes.

-In addition, I've added in handling of the `mailto` protocol via the `x-scheme-handler` mimetype, support for multiple arguments in `Exec` field of `.desktop` files and and prioritized the user's configuration for .desktop files.
+In addition, I have added in:
+- handling of the `mailto` protocol via the `x-scheme-handler` mimetype
+- support for multiple arguments in `Exec` field of `.desktop` files
+- fixed running in background for non-interactive mode
+- prioritized the user's configuration for .desktop files

 If you think of something mimi should be able to handle, feel free to open an issue!

+### Tips and tricks
+- If your $TERM variable is not executable (i.e. something st-256color), you might want to set `TERM: $actualterm` in your mime.conf.
+-

 ## Original Readme: